 Looking back, I hated going through that experience but I also realize that I was able to learn so much along the way.
-It's molded me to who I am today.
-I eventually found the right job after 6 months of unemployment.
+It's molded me into who I am today.
+I eventually found the right job after six months of unemployment.

 I've been amazed as to what I've seen so I figured I would put together a quick guide to getting employed.

 Don't waste your time unless you're prepared to put in the work.
 It's not going to be Will Smith (The Pursuit of Happiness) style, but plan to spend at least a solid 1–2 hours per day job hunting and applying.
 If you're not about that life, I suggest you save yourself some time, stop reading and I wish you the best of luck.
 If you are, keep going and let the journey begin!

 1. Make Looking for a Job a Full-Time Job

 Unless it's inherited in the family or a part-time gig at a fast food joint, it's going to take effort and a little elbow grease to get find a job.
 Get over it: it's temporary, worth it and you'll thank yourself later.
 You will have to put together a resume, submit applications, and yes, you will have to interview.
 Be prepared to get rejected and to have to start the process all over again.
 It's OK though because this is the process of getting a job.
 If you don't get rejected, you aren't trying.
 The important thing is to learn from each experience.
 Sometimes we feel so desperate that we beat ourselves up thinking it was the last opportunity available on earth.
 The easiest way to get over it is to keep grinding and move on to the next one.
 When you eventually find the right job, you may look back and be thankful that you didn't get an offer from the wrong company (because you may have taken it and been miserable).
 I know I did.